mah0001/metadata-editor-docs-v2/quick_start_document.md

 - ***PDF documentation***

-  A PDF verion of the metadata can be automatically created.
+  A PDF version of the metadata can be automatically created.
 Select *PDF documentation* then click on `GENERATE PDF`.
 When the PDF is generated, click on `DOWNLOAD PDF`.
 You will obtain a bookmarked PDF file with all entered metadata.

   ![image](img/ME_UG_v1-0-0_quick_start_document_exported_to_PDF.png)